top of page

 How do you teach attributes?

-There are three stages to teaching attributes as defined by Pierre van Hiele (1986), visual, descriptive and analytic.
-You can use these as a guide for progressing students through the various stages in learning about attributes.
+Pierre van Hiele (1986) defines three stages of teaching attributes: visual, descriptive, and analytic.
+You can use these as a guide for students to progress through the various stages of learning about attributes.

 Visual Stage

-In the visual stage, students learn to recognise shapes based on real-world objects such as these cotton reels and buttons.
+In the visual stage, students learn to recognise shapes based on real-world objects, such as cotton reels and buttons.
 The reels are round, big and cylindrical.
 The green and pink buttons are round and small.

-Here students can sort everyday objects based on colour alone.
+Here, students can sort everyday objects by colour alone.

-It's important to use as many hands-on concrete resources as you can, and progress to printable activities later so you can record student learning.
+It's essential to use as many hands-on, concrete resources as possible and progress to printable activities later to record student learning when teaching attributes to kindergarten students.

 Descriptive Stage

-The descriptive stage is where students can give verbal or written statements about the shape.
+In the descriptive stage, students can give verbal or written statements about the shape.
 For example, they can explain why they have sorted based on the number of sides.

 Analytic Stage

 The final stage encourages students to compare similar objects but to identify how they are the same or different in some way.
-A great idea is to place objects that are similar in many ways (such as the picture below which shows yellow fruit) but have some identifiable differences.
+A great idea is to place similar objects (such as the picture below, which shows yellow fruit) but with some identifiable differences.

-You will know a student is at the third stage when they can tell you these objects are similar because they are all fruits and they are all yellow, but one is different because they are lemons not bananas and oval-shaped whereas the bananas are long and curved.
+You will know a student is at the third stage when they can tell you these objects are similar because they are all fruits and yellow, but one is different because they are lemons, not bananas and oval-shaped, whereas the bananas are long and curved.

-Never tell a student there is 'only one correct answer' because there could be many correct answers but instead give the student the opportunity to provide an explanation and justification for their statement.
-This leads nicely into 'evidenced-based' writing in many subjects as they progress through their school years.
+Never tell a student there is 'only one correct answer' because there could be many correct answers, but instead, allow the student to provide an explanation and justification for their statement.
+This nicely leads to 'evidenced-based' writing in many subjects as students progress through their school years.

 Here I have used a little eraser to let the student show which one they believe is different.
-You would follow that with a discussion about why this one is different from the other objects.
+You would follow that by discussing why this one differs from the other objects.

-You can use any everyday objects for sorting such as these colourful erasers.
+You can use everyday objects for sorting, such as these colourful erasers.

-Alternatively, if you teaching remotely or students are learning from home, you can give students a print and cut method to allow them to demonstrate what they know.
+Alternatively, if you are teaching remotely or students are learning from home, you can give students a print-and-cut method to allow them to demonstrate what they know.

 You can find the printables used in this blog post in the Attributes Pack here.